2030 Agenda and national statistical offices

 Monitoring goal achievementThe United Nations Statistical Commission was mandated to develop global indicators for the targets together with the national statistical offices.
 The Inter-aSgency and Expert Group on SDG Indicators (IAEG-SDGs) established for this purpose presented a set of indicators and has continuously refined it.
 The IAEG-SDGs is composed of statistical offices of some Member States of the United Nations, including the Federal Statistical Office representing Germany.

 National reporting on sustainable development in GermanyThe Federal Statistical Office is responsible for coordinating and publishing national SGD indicator data for Germany and for statistical reporting on Germany's progress in this field.

-In July 2019, the Federal Statistical Office released this national reporting platform for indicators to the Sustainable Development Goals.
-On this platform, time series and related metadata regarding Germany in the light of the global sustainable development are presented in an edited and interactive way.
-Now the SDG-section of this platform enables the responsible Custodian Agencies and the interested public to directly download data for single SDG indicators and use them for their global reporting.
+In July 2019, the Federal Statistical Office launched this online platform on the indicators of the UN global Sustainable Development Goals.
+Here time series and associated metadata regarding global sustainable development are provided in a processed and interactive form for Germany.
+The SDGs section of the online platform enables the competent international organisations (custodian agencies) to directly download Germany’s SDG indicator data and use them, for example, for global reporting assignments.